How to Plan a Shanghai Tour

 Best Times to Visit Shanghai - Spring and Autumn

-The two best periods to visit Shanghai: Spring (from March to May) and Autumn (from September to November).
-Because the moderate temperatures in these two periods give travelers the most comfortable feeling.
+The moderate temperatures in these two periods give travelers the most comfortable feeling.
 There is no extreme weather in Shanghai and the temperature is friendly all year round.
-It’s not too hot in the summer months and not too cold in the winter season.

-The period from mid-June to mid-July.
+The rainy season is from mid-June to mid-July.
 The average rainy days in these two months are 28 days.
 Prepare to carry your rain gear with you all the time if you are to travel during this period.

 Monthly Shanghai Weather